 - We’ve had to figure out how to market ourselves in a world that hates promotion, and use social media the right way (when like most writers, we didn’t quite get social media at first!)
 But, we’ve discovered how to do it and stay true to who we are, building relationships and creating a true community spirit among our readers.

-- Speaking of Lee, Becca and I can also add web-based software to the list of strange things we now have experience in.
+- Speaking of One Stop for Writers, Becca and I can also add web-based software to the list of strange things we now have experience in.
 Building and then running a site is no easy task and has a learning curve, but again, happy to talk about this if branching away from books is something you guys are considering for yourself.
 One Stop also made it necessary for me to start an online platform from scratch, and so I’ve learned a lot about social media all over again as someone “new” to it, as One Stop is only 5 months old.

 - Assessing opportunities is another thing Becca and I have gotten better at, simply because as you network and your career grows, more opportunities come your way.
 And like publishing contracts, or visibility opportunities, some of what comes may be great, but other things are not.
 Sometimes an opportunity will come along that is completely off-beat, taking your in a different direction, and so you really have to decide if the time and energy it will take is worth deviating from your current plan.
 There’s only one of you, and so you have to make good decisions about where your time goes.
 Learning how to sort good opportunities from flat ones is a necessary skill set for all authors.

 Well, that’s pretty much a snapshot of us so far. 🙂 Becca and I are still learning so much each day, and we’re stretching ourselves daily to do better.
 To reach the next step.
 And like anyone, as we grow, we pick up tidbits of knowledge.
 So if something we have dealt with is something can now help you, let us know!

 Being a writer means taking steps, one after the other, to get closer to our goals.
 Can we help you get to the next one?